p42systems/pytheas-WindsorLGBTQ/README.md

 #### /public/data/bounds.json

-The bounding box for the tour is defined here.
+The bounding boxes for the tours are defined here.
+Each top-level object represents a tour type, with the values inside representing the limits of the tour area for each cardinal direction.
 The value of the "north" and "south" keys should be set to the northern and southern latitude limits of the tour area, and the "east" and "west" keys should be set to the eastern and western longitude limits of the tour area.
 All coordinate values should be expressed as decimal numbers.
 It is a good idea to "pad" the tour area to allow people at a reasonable distance to see the walking tour and directions.
 Users outside the bounding box will be directed to the content page.
+You can add or remove tour type objects per your requirements, but there must always be at least one "full" tour type present.

 #### /public/data/markers.geojson